nyalex/Stripe-Migration-PHP/README.md

 - Plans - `move_plans.php`
 - Subscriptions - `move_subscriptions.php`

 The code provided is intended to be used as a starting point and to be modified to fit your own specific needs.
-Therefore, I am assuming that you have enough PHP knowledge to go through the code before running it on your account.
+Therefore, I am assuming that you have enough PHP knowledge to go through the code before running it on your Stripe account.

 ## Instructions